What program options do you have?

 Infants nap as needed in their cribs.
 We will work with families to understand and follow your child’s preferred routine.

-Preschoolers will have quiet time between 1 and 3 everyday.
+Preschool and Pre-K aged children nap or have quiet time between 1 and 3.
 Designated cots are provided for napping.
 Quiet activities are an option for children who no longer nap.

 What is your holiday schedule?

-The school observes all federal holidays.
-We will also be closed during the week preceding Labor Day and the week between Christmas and New Year.
-Please review the most updated school calendar on the website as well as in the Parent handbook.
+The school observes all federal holidays in addition to other closures.
+Please review the most updated school calendar on the website.
 For weather-related and emergency closures, we follow the Philadelphia School District.

 What is your approach to behavior management?

 The foundation of our program is the creation of an emotionally safe environment for each child to thrive in.
 Our curriculum focuses on a child’s social and emotional development and our teachers are trained to put control back in the child’s hands rather than a traditional anticipation that the teacher should control them.
 One example of how this can be achieved is through the practice of simple exercises and tactics that help move children from the emotional part of their brain (where most toddlers live!) to the more rationale part where they can reason.
 Teachers serve as a guide to empower children to redirect themselves and each other by using self-regulation strategies to make helpful choices.